 The grant helped purchase and refurbish the pub, simultaneously putting it into the hands of the community and maintaining services to help local people.

-This pub is making a big impact and it offering a friendly drop-in centre for anyone who feels lonely or isolated.
-The services the pub offers helps with social inclusion, health and wellbeing and sense of pride in the community.
+The pub offers a friendly drop-in centre for anyone who feels lonely or isolated, or just want a chat.
+The elderly lunch club and internet training services the pub offers helps with social inclusion and health and wellbeing.

 After the discussions had around ‘save the pub’ campaign, there’s been a dramatic effect on the cohesion of the village.
 New and renewed friendships have been formed and 40+ volunteers are involved with the project.